wtfisai/dobeu-tech-solutions/PRD.md

 # Planning Guide

-A comprehensive corporate showcase website for Dobeu Tech Solutions that presents their three product pillars (Dobeu Designs, Dobeu Cloud, and Consulting Services) through an elegant glassmorphic interface that embodies innovation and technical excellence.
+A comprehensive corporate showcase website for Dobeu Tech Solutions that presents their three service pillars (Designs, Cloud / Infrastructure, and Consulting) through an elegant glassmorphic interface that embodies innovation and technical excellence.
+The site features a landing page with call-to-action directing users to a pricing section with three engagement models.

 **Experience Qualities**:
 1. **Premium** - The glassmorphic design with frosted effects creates a sense of sophistication and cutting-edge technology